QueenieCplusplus/SSCP_Network/README.md

   P2P apps are often designed to open a (uncontrolled) channel thru internet.
 However it indeed exist some vulnerabilty inside this P2P way due to its overlapped master & slave nodes:

+  if one node are detected and shut down, the Bot still can make one of the slave nodes as master and use the redundant staging point to do unimpeded Bot ops.

   (1) Botnet

   (2) Spyware app